karabayse/edabit/README.md

 * Maximum total of array
 * Lexicographical rearrangements of a string
 * The full length of a Google
 * Check for identical characters
+* Check string ending